 Also, practicing CMS will push your boundaries from just writing the content.
 Adding this marketing skill to your resume will cast you out as a person who doesn’t generate content but can also manage it further.

-A CRM (Customer Relationship Management) tool is a software that allows you to store information like customer contacts, sales opportunities, service issues record, and manage your marketing campaigns all in one place.
+A CRM (Customer Relationship Management) tool is software that allows you to store information like customer contacts, sales opportunities, service issues records, and manage your marketing campaigns all in one place.